To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 As an entrepreneur, one of the first financial hurdles you hit is the cost of hiring a lawyer to set up your legal entity.
-But this shouldn’t prevent you from being an entrepreneur!
-Especially when you consider that paying hundreds of dollars per hour and dealing with lawyers’ busy schedules can be avoided by simply using an online legal service.
-Find the best online legal providers for starting a company and completing your federal and state filings.
+This shouldn’t prevent you from being an entrepreneur!
+You can avoid paying hundreds of dollars per hour and having to deal with with lawyers’ busy schedules by simply using an online legal service.

-What Can I Expect From An Online Legal Service?
+- What To Expect From Online Legal Services

 You’ll want to know about six of the most common types of legal entities for businesses before diving into this article.
 It’s important to know which one will best fit your needs, so you can choose the best online legal service.